Master's Requirements (University)

 - person may serve as chair/advisor with the approval of the director of graduate studies from the student’s home academic department.

-- A faculty member can serve as an Internal Member only when their Primary Appointment is in the graduate student’s home academic program.
+- A faculty member can only serve as an Internal Member when their Primary Appointment is in the graduate student’s home academic program.

 Graduate Committee Membership for Adjunct Faculty